Disputed Olams land: El-Rufai, others seek out of court settlement

 From Noah Ebije, Kaduna

-The SAN who was represented by Joshua Daniel Rimven Esq said the case before Justice Hannatu Balogun has been adjourned June 23 ,2022 for final report of settlement
+The SAN, who was represented by Joshua Daniel Rimven Esq, said the case before Justice Hannatu Balogun has been adjourned till June 23, 2022, for final report of settlement.

-Rimven told journalists on Monday at a State High Court Kaduna after a court session, that the Plaintiff was against the Governor of Kaduna State who was the first Defendant in the matter.
+Rimven told journalists, yesterday, at a State High Court Kaduna, after a court session, that the Plaintiff was against the governor of Kaduna State who was the first defendant in the matter.

 Leave a Reply